shivam1924/Amazon-Sales-Analysis/README.md

+# Amazon-Sales-Analysis
-# Amazon-Sales-AnalysisThis project involves creating a comprehensive sales analysis dashboard for Amazon using Power BI.
+This project involves creating a comprehensive sales analysis dashboard for Amazon using Power BI.
 The dashboard provides insights into sales performance, product trends, regional performance, and customer behavior.